RandomStudio/random-studio/src/pages/projects/bottega-veneta-takeover-at-saks-fifth-avenue.md

 intro: >-
   To celebrate its SS20 collection, Bottega Veneta commissioned us to take over the windows of New York’s Saks Fifth Avenue and create 5 pop-up areas indoors.
-  We partnered with Bonsoir Paris to concept and design, and together we took the takeover task literally.
-Through subtle interventions in the architecture of Saks itself, we created a bold stage for Bottega’s collection.
+  We partnered with spatial designers Bonsoir Paris to concept and design.
+  Together, we took the takeover task literally; through subtle interventions into the architecture of Saks itself, we created a bold stage for Bottega’s collection.
 priority: -4
 content:
   - image: /img/200304_BottegaVeneta_Saks__067 Copy.jpg